 - Fat transfer can increase the size of your breasts by using your fat from other parts of your body.

 - The results are soft and natural feeling.

 - Fat transfer is a day only procedure, performed under general anaesthesia in a major hospital.

-Breast augmentation with fat grafting offers patients an alternative to breast implants.
+Breast Augmentation by fat transfer in Adelaide offers patients an alternative to breast implants.
 Breast augmentation with fat grafting compared to breast augmentation with implants is a very different approach with very different outcomes.

 Fat grafting utilises fat that is first harvested by traditional liposuction techniques.
 The harvested fat is then processed by filtration and then re-injected in small droplets into the breast region.
 Each droplet of fat is then maintained by basic diffusion of nutrients from the surrounding tissues before establishing a more permanent blood supply over 1-2 weeks.
 Once the fat has survived, it will stay alive permanently.
 It will even increase in size or decrease in size with changes in weight.